wazo-platform/wazo-platform.org/content/uc-doc/administration/call_policy.md

 SIP endpoint options can be configured in two ways:

-1. through SIP templates, which apply to all or a subset of SIP endpoints in a tenant Each tenant has a global SIP template which represent common options which can apply to all SIP endpoints.
+1. through SIP templates, which can be applied to all or a subset of SIP endpoints in a tenant;
+   each tenant has a `global` SIP template which represent common options which can apply to all SIP endpoints.
 Other templates can specify options for a specific subset of SIP endpoints.
    See [SIP templates documentation](/uc-doc/administration/sip_templates) for information on how to query and configure SIP templates.

-2. directly through a SIP endpoint's individual configuration.
-Individual endpoint configuration can be changed through the `/api/confd/1.1/endpoints/sip/{sip_uuid}` REST API endpoint.
-See [API reference](/documentation/api/configuration.html#tag/endpoints/operation/update_endpoint_sip) for details.
+2. directly through a SIP endpoint's individual configuration;
+   individual endpoint configuration can be changed through the `/api/confd/1.1/endpoints/sip/{sip_uuid}` REST API endpoint.
+   See
+   [API reference](/documentation/api/configuration.html#tag/endpoints/operation/update_endpoint_sip)
+   for details.